mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/environments-details.md

 Select **Supported** and you can choose from the following variables:

-* **APPMETRICS_TARGET** – enables sending application runtime and custom business metrics to HTTP endpoints of different monitoring solutions, such as **InfluxDB**, while ignoring micrometer endpoints
+* **APPMETRICS_TARGET** – enables sending application runtime and custom business metrics to HTTP endpoints of different monitoring solutions, such as [InfluxDB](https://www.influxdata.com/), while ignoring micrometer endpoints
 * **DD_API_KEY** – the API key used with Datadog
 * **DD_LOG_LEVEL** – the log level of logging sent to Datadog
 * **DD_SITE** – directs metrics to a specific Datadog region